 Summer House Cost

 This article covers all you need to know about building a summer house.
-Whether you fancy a small garden house, flat pack summer house or big summer house we have the answers.
-Keep reading for more details relating to installation prices.
+Whether you fancy a cosy, small garden house, simple flat pack summer house or spacious, large summer house, we have the answers.
+A typical new summer house cost is between £2,500 and £10,500, depending on the material and size.

 Let's get started!